Economic policy of the second Trump administration: Cryptocurrency

 Trump promised to deregulate cryptocurrency in the United States, and turn the U.S. into the "crypto capital of the planet".
 After his 2024 election victory, the price of Bitcoin reached an all-time high.
 In March 2025, at a "crypto summit" hosted by Trump, David O. Sacks—who Trump named his administration's "crypto czar", said that the cryptocurrency industry had been "subjected to prosecution and persecution".
 Trump named Paul S. Atkins as chair of the U.S. Securities and Exchange Commission (SEC).
 Under Trump, the SEC filed to dismiss its lawsuit against Coinbase that charged it with operating as an "unregistered securities exchange, broker, and clearing agency", requested a 60-day pause in its lawsuit against Binance for violating securities laws, and asked that its case against Chinese cryptocurrency billionaire Justin Sun, a Trump associate, be put on hold.
 The SEC also said it would not exercise any regulatory authority over memecoins, or cryptocurrency originating from internet memes.

+After a brief initial rise, the price of the $Trump meme coin declined.
+About 764,000 people who invested after the all time high on 19 January 2025 lost money.

+The Melania meme coin experienced extreme volatility in its first days, after which it declined in price.

+The market price of World Liberty's WLFI token declined after becoming publicly traded, though a Trump business entity collected a 75% cut of WLFI sales despite its decline.
+Donald Trump's 2025 profits reached $799 million.

 On January 17, 2025, three days before his inauguration, Trump had launched and promoted $TRUMP, a memecoin that soared to a market valuation of $5 billion in a few hours, becoming the 19th most valuable cryptocurrency in the world by January 19.
 Trump personally benefitted from the trade of $TRUMP, potentially increasing his net worth by over $50 billion and drawing criticism from ethics experts and government watchdogs.
+Some commentators noted the irony of Trump becoming a strong backer of an industry that he said "seems like a scam" not long after the end of his first presidency.

 In March 2025, Trump established the United States strategic Bitcoin reserve, funded by Bitcoin already owned by the U.S. federal government and U.S. treasury.
 The U.S. is the largest known state holder of Bitcoin in the world, largely due to seized assets.
 Trump also created a U.S. government stockpile of non-Bitcoin digital assets.